ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 Stability: A sensor's ability to provide consistent and accurate readings over a long period.
 A sensor is stable if its characteristics do not change with time.
 If a sensor lacks stability, its performance will degrade over time.
 This is known as drift.
 Drift can occur due to several reasons, including the aging of the physical properties of a sensor's component, environmental stress, and contamination.

+Transimedpance Amplifier: An electronic circuit that converts a small input current into a usable output voltage.
+It consists of an op-amp and a feedback resistor, where the output voltage is equal to the product of the inverted input current and the feedback resistance.

 ## Background

 ### Semiconductors